-Food for Black Thought (FFBT) is an action education initiative based in Austin, Texas.
-Initially launched as a groundbreaking symposium in 2012 and 2013, today we create action education resources that promote socially-just, cooperative, and community-based food systems.
+Welcome!
+Food for Black Thought (FFBT) is an action education initiative that celebrates Black resilience.
+Initially launched as a groundbreaking symposium in 2012 and 2013 in Austin, Texas, today we create resources that promote anti-racist, socially-just, cooperative, and community-based food systems.
 Five principles guide our work.

 Black food experiences past and present are our focus.
 Black experiences in the United States and beyond provide insights about 1) how food systems work (or not), 2) the power of community-based food practices, and 3) resilience.
 In the midst of rapid urban gentrification, climate change, rural displacement, and widening wealth gaps – we believe these insights are critical for Black and non-Black communities alike.

-We partner with campuses, classrooms, non-profits, neighborhood organizations, grassroots collectives, and other communities committed to just food systems – who are also willing to center Black experiences as we critically analyze local and global food systems.
+We partner with campuses, classrooms, non-profits, neighborhood organizations, grassroots collectives, and other communities committed to just food systems.

 How We Work | Capacity Building.
 Action Research.
 Dialogue.